cloudon-one/fintech-production-gcp/svc-gke/README.md

-# fintech Production GKE Cluster
+# SOC2/PSD2 Complient Production GKE Cluster Config

 This service deploys a production-ready Google Kubernetes Engine (GKE) cluster with enterprise-grade security, monitoring, and operational features for the fintech platform.